 Individual board member or employee Decisions and functions delegated to the individual Reference Chief executive General: Exercise or delegation of those functions of the clinical commissioning group which have not been retained as reserved by the group, delegated to the Governing Body or other committee or sub-committee or a specified member or employee HR: Approval of the arrangements of for discharging the ICBs statutory duties as an employer.
-Finance: Approval of a comprehensive system of internal control, including budgetary control that underpins effective,

-1

-efficient, and economic operation of the ICB

-via delegated limits set out in the financial

-limits.

-Finance: Approval of the ICB's corporate

-budgets that meet the financial duties

-Finance: Lead responsibility for discharge of

-the ICB's statutory duty associated with its

-commissioning functions to act effectively,

-efficiently, and economically.

-Finance: Approve the ICB's Financial Limits

-Corporate: Approve proposals for action on

-litigation against or on behalf of the ICB.

-Corporate: Prepare and recommend a

-scheme of reservation and delegation that

-sets out who has responsibility for

-operational decisions within the ICB.

-Corporate: Prepare the ICB's Governance

-Handbook

-Corporate: Exercise the powers that the

-Board has reserved to itself in an emergency

-or for an urgent decision along with the

-Chair.

-Corporate: Determining arrangements for

-handling Freedom of Information requests

-Strategic: Leading of the vision and

-objectives of the ICB

-CSU: Approval of any contracts for

-commissioning or decommissioning

-commissioning or corporate support services

-to the ICB.

-Director of People Posponsibility to oversee the discharge of

-Responsibility to oversee the discharge of

-public sector equality duty

-Director of Finance Prepare the ICB's Financial Limits
+Finance: Approval of a comprehensive system of internal control, including budgetary control that underpins effective, efficient, and economic operation of the ICB via delegated limits set out in the financial limits.
+Finance: Approval of the ICB's corporate budgets that meet the financial duties Finance: Lead responsibility for discharge of the ICB's statutory duty associated with its commissioning functions to act effectively, efficiently, and economically.
+Finance: Approve the ICB's Financial Limits Corporate: Approve proposals for action on litigation against or on behalf of the ICB.
+Corporate: Prepare and recommend a scheme of reservation and delegation that sets out who has responsibility for operational decisions within the ICB.
+Corporate: Prepare the ICB's Governance Handbook

+Corporate: Exercise the powers that the Board has reserved to itself in an emergency or for an urgent decision along with the Chair.
+Corporate: Determining arrangements for handling Freedom of Information requests Strategic: Leading of the vision and objectives of the ICB CSU: Approval of any contracts for commissioning or decommissioning commissioning or corporate support services to the ICB.
+Executive Director of Strategy and Deputy CEO Production of the ICB's Plan.
+ICB's Authorised Officer for Specialised Commissioning (and in their absence Executive Director of Finance).
+This is with regard to specialist services as defined by the Collaboration Agreement as agreed from time to time by the six East of England ICBs and NHS England.
+Executive Director of People Responsibility to oversee the discharge of public sector equality duty Executive Director of Finance Prepare the ICB's Financial Limits Oversee and Manage each contract on behalf of the ICB.
+Approval of all budget movement actions between service areas subsequent to formal approval of the financial plan as delegated from the Board (with reporting to the Finance Committee as necessary.)